learn-co-curriculum/phase-4-project-guidelines/README.md

 ## Deploying

 The template project has all the starter code needed to help you deploy your application to Heroku.
-It's recommended to deploy your project early and push up changes often to ensure that your code works equally well in production and development environments.
+Please note that Heroku is sunsetting their free tier hosting abilities as of November.
+We do not require deployment of your project.

 Follow the instructions in the template to deploy your app!